 Tickets are $8- adults and $4 - children in addition to the garden admission.
 Boat rides often sell out and we strongly recommend purchasing tickets as soon as possible when you arrive at the gardens.
-Tickets are are only available at the Lowcountry Center ticket center.
-They are only available for same-day purchase.
+Tickets are are only available at the Lowcountry Center ticket center for same-day purchase.
 Boat tickets are not sold online or by telephone.
-Tickets are sold no later than 10 minutes before the scheduled embarkation.

 Overland Excursions March - November

 (Important Note: the Trekker travels over old Plantation-era dirt roads, which are quite rough and bumpy in many places.
 If you have a physical condition that may be affected by riding over rough terrain, we suggest you consider an alternate excursion such as the pontoon boat cruise.)

 Ride with an interpreter along an avenue of historic Live Oaks to a plantation cemetery, a Civil War earthen fort site, and a historic rice mill chimney.
 From the top of one of the area's highest bluffs, see a panoramic view of the Waccamaw River.
 Tickets are $8 for adults and $4 for children in addition to the garden admission and must be purchased at the Wall Lowcountry Center at least 10 minutes before tour time.
 Excursions last approximately 50 minutes.
 Not recommended for children under six years of age.
 Daily at 11 a.m., 12:30 p.m., and 2 p.m.